04 Dec I, Human. You, Robot.

 With the AI construct of their society gone, one of the government leaders asks Captain Kirk what the opposing factions should do?
 Kirk suggests they start by communicating.
 To adapt the cliché, the pen wielded by a person can be mightier than the weapon controlled by AI.
 We believe our most powerful technology remains our ability to creatively communicate with empathy, feeling and morality.
 I, human.

 Public relations specialist Bridget Paverd (L) is the founding partner at GillespieHall, and with the PR team manages local and international PR projects.
 Paverd also teaches crisis communication at Wharton.
-Behaviorist Clara Mattucci (R) is vice president of operations at GH and manages the overall running of the agency with a focus on research, project execution and metrics.
+Behaviorist and partner Clara Mattucci (R) manages the overall running of the agency with a focus on research, project execution and metrics.